protecode-sc/helm-chart/README.md

 ## Requirements

 BDBA should run on fine on any public cloud provider supporting Kubernetes.
-Nodes should have 7 gigabytes of memory at minimum, and preferably there should be 3 nodes.
+Nodes should have 7 gigabytes of memory at minimum.
 Examples of minimum suitable nodes are

   * AWS: m5.large
   * Azure: Standard_DS2_v2 (See notes below)
   * GCP: n2-standard-2

-BDBA also has been tested on local Kubernetes deployment deployed with kubespray.

-Supported Kubernetes versions are 1.19 and later.
+BDBA should run on any supported Kubernetes versions.
+Onprem BDBA is tested using current version of RKE2.

+### Stateless vs Stateful deployment

+We recommend that production BDBA instances do not contain state.
+BDBA helm chart includes tempalates to deploy PostgreSQL, RabbitMQ and VersityGW, which are enabled by default for easy installation but larger scale deployments should avoid storing state in Kubernetes cluster and use managed postgresql, rabbitmq and S3 -compatible storage.

+Consult the scapters "External PostgreSQL", "External RabbitMQ" and "External Object Storage" for more information and required configuration on external services.

 ### Cluster Configuration Notes